The scarecrows shamble at night and look in the window;

 The wind bloweth where it listeth.

-riven – The past participle of the verb “to rive” meaning “to split.”
+Riven – The past participle of the verb “to rive” meaning “to split.”

-Sackcloth and ashes, motley ready rent – Wearing sackcloth (a coarse and uncomfortable cloth), daubing oneself with ashes, and tearing one’s clothes were the Biblical dress of mourners; motley was the traditional multicolored costume of a court jester; “rent” is the past participle of the verb “to rend” meaning “to tear”; “ready rent” means “already conveniently torn.”
+motley was the traditional multicolored costume of a court jester; “rent” is the past participle of the verb “to rend” meaning “to tear”; “ready rent” means “already conveniently torn.”

-A celestial mechanic’s – A play on “a mechanic” meaning a workman in a garage and celestial mechanics meaning the laws of planetary and sidereal motion.
+A celestial mechanic’s – A play on 1) “a mechanic” meaning a workman in a garage;

-irenics – Theology promoting Christian unity.
+Irenics – Theology that promotes Christian unity.

-peripeteia – (pronounced per-i-pe-TEE-a) A sudden reversal of circumstances in a drama.
+Peripeteia – (Pronounced per-i-pe-TEE-a) A sudden reversal of circumstances in a drama.